moscmh/moscmh/README.md

 # Man Ho Cheung
-I am a Master of Predictive Analytics student based in Perth, Australia, expected to graduate in July 2025.
-I am passionate about discovering patterns and insights from data through `visualization` and `feature engineering`, as well as making predictions using `machine learning modeling`.
+Aspiring data scientist pursuing a Master's in Predictive Analytics, graduating July 2025, in Perth, Australia.
+Skilled in revealing actionable insights through data `visualisation`, `feature engineering`, and `predictive modelling` using `machine learning`.

 ## Portfolio
 You are welcome to have a look at my [portfolio](https://github.com/moscmh/portfolio/tree/main).
 Any feedback is appreciated.